Nonparametric and Regularized Dynamical Wasserstein Barycenters for Sequential Observations: The Dynamical Wasserstein Barycenter Model

 A second characteristic of learning a DWB model relates to how we incorporate observed data into the model.
-Ideally, we would directly observe the data distribution $\meas_{B_t}$ as specified by Eq.~\eqref{eq:ModelBarycenter} at each point in time or generate an estimate of these distributions from multiple realizations of a time-series.
-Unfortunately, in all the practical cases of interest to us, only a single instance of the time-series is available for processing.
-Thus, we consider the problem of estimating the time-varying data distribution $\meas_{B_t}$ from a single time-series that is sampled from $\meas_{B_t}$.
+Ideally, we would directly observe the data distribution $\meas_{B_t}$ as specified by Eq.~\eqref{eq:ModelBarycenter} at each point in time or generate an estimate of these distributions from multiple realizations of a time series.
+Unfortunately, in all the practical cases of interest to us, only a single instance of the time series is available for processing.
+Thus, we consider the problem of estimating the time-varying data distribution $\meas_{B_t}$ from a single time series that is sampled from $\meas_{B_t}$.
 To do this, we consider a window of $n$ samples centered at $t$, compiled into a vector $\ymb_t = [y_{(t-\frac{n}{2})},\dots, y_{(t+\frac{n}{2}-1})]^\TP$.
 For convenience of notation, we assume $n$ to be even.
 We estimate the data distribution with the distribution $\meas_{y_t}$ based on this sample window,

 Here, $\delta_{\ymb_t[i]}$ is the Dirac-delta measure located at $\ymb_t[i]$.
 We then define the \textit{window approximation error} (WAE) as,

 Since the samples that constitute $\meas_{y_t}$ are random, the WAE is a random quantity.